NumeralHQ/research-data-staging/README.md

    c.
 Filter rows where `ADMIN_COLUMN` value == `ADMIN_FILTER_VALUE`.
    d.
 For each match create **two** `Record` objects (Business, Personal) using `mapper.py`.
    e. **Multi-Geocode Processing**: Generate records for ALL applicable geocodes (single for states, multiple for cities).
+7. **Direct Tax Type Lookup**: For each record, determine tax types using direct lookup only:
+   - Direct lookup: (geocode, tax_cat) → tax_types
+   - **No parent fallback**: Records with no direct tax types are excluded and logged as errors
+   - Ensures only explicitly defined city tax types are used
-7. `orchestrator` gathers all `Record`s and applies **Product Code Conversion**:
+8. `orchestrator` gathers all `Record`s and applies **State Treatment Replication**:
+   - **City Enhancement**: For each city record, find all applicable state treatments that don't conflict
+   - **Composite Key Filtering**: Exclude state treatments with exact tax_type+tax_cat match to city record
+   - **Record Expansion**: Clone non-conflicting state treatments with city geocode
+   - **Error Tracking**: Log cities without matching state treatments in `errors.json`
+9. **Product Code Conversion**: Apply to enhanced record set:
    - Converts research_ids to 3-character item codes using the mapping
    - Excludes records with unmapped research_ids from output
    - Tracks unmapped research_ids for error reporting
-8. **Hierarchical Tax Type Expansion**: For each record, determine tax types using hierarchy fallback:
-   - Direct lookup: (geocode, tax_cat) → tax_types
-   - Parent fallback: (parent_state_geocode, tax_cat) → tax_types (for cities)
-   - Exclusion: Records with no tax types are excluded and logged
-9. Streams converted records into a `csv.writer` **in the fixed column order**.
+10. Streams converted records into a `csv.writer` **in the fixed column order**.
-10. **Product Item Extraction**: Extract product items from rows with Admin="Tag Level", using Current ID (Column B) and item descriptions (Columns C:J with direct concatenation).
+11. **Product Item Extraction**: Extract product items from rows with Admin="Tag Level", using Current ID (Column B) and item descriptions (Columns C:J with direct concatenation).
-11. **Product Item Code Conversion**: Convert product item research_ids to 3-character codes and exclude unmapped items.
+12. **Product Item Code Conversion**: Convert product item research_ids to 3-character codes and exclude unmapped items.
-12. **Deduplication**: Remove duplicate product items by converted Item ID, keeping first occurrence.
+13. **Deduplication**: Remove duplicate product items by converted Item ID, keeping first occurrence.
-13. Create timestamped output folder `output-YYYYMMDD-HHMM` and upload both `matrix_update.csv` and `product_item_update.csv` (timestamp in America/Los_Angeles).
+14. Create timestamped output folder `output-YYYYMMDD-HHMM` and upload both `matrix_update.csv` and `product_item_update.csv` (timestamp in America/Los_Angeles).
-14. Upload static data files from `src/data/` directory (e.g., `product_group_update.csv`) to the same output folder.
+15. Upload static data files from `src/data/` directory (e.g., `product_group_update.csv`) to the same output folder.
-15. If any sheets were skipped due to errors, dump their details to `errors.json` in the same folder; also `logger.error("Error: Processing {file}")` for CloudWatch alarm.
+16. If any sheets were skipped due to errors, dump their details to `errors.json` in the same folder; also `logger.error("Error: Processing {file}")` for CloudWatch alarm.

 ---